Fares-Basousy/Messanging-app/Client_NextJs/README.md

   - **Chat Interface:** Engage in real-time conversations within the selected chat room in realtime.
 Our user-friendly interface ensures smooth communication.

+## Usage

+Basically the users signs up and login and then adds other users by their usernames and can begin to chat in no time